AngusBB/AngusHuang.github.io/README.md

 ## Projects
 ### An Improved Variational Method for Image Denoising
-- The method exhibits superior denoising performance compared to other classic Total Variation methods.
+- Proposed a model that exhibits superior denoising performance compared to classic Total Variation methods.
-- The algorithm's convergence rate for the method is higher than other classic Total Variation methods.
+- Designed an algorithm with a higher convergence rate than other classic Total Variation methods.
-- The convergence of the algorithm for the method is theoretically guaranteed.
+- Proved the convergence of the algorithm theoretically.
-- Extending the method to surface denoising through surface parametrization
+- Extended the method to surface denoising through surface parametrization.
-### A Real-Time Automatic System of Tracking and Analyzing Basketball Matches based on Computer Vision and Deep Learning Model
+### A Real‑Time Automatic System of Tracking and Analyzing Basketball Matches based on
+Computer Vision and Deep Learning Model
-- Building up a pipeline for locating the players and ball on a 3D virtual tactical board in real time.
+- Developed a pipeline to locate players and ball on a 3D virtual tactical board in real‑time.
-- Automatic analyzing the teams’ tactics, or collecting and calculating individual player behavior models.
-- Preventing players from wearing extra infrared equipment which may obstruct their movements.
+- Eliminated the need for players to wear extra infrared equipment that could obstruct their movements.
-- The system operates as stable and fast as traditional infrared equipment.
+- Ensured the system operates as stable and fast as traditional infrared equipment.
-- This system is actually installed in the gymnasium of NTNU for coaches to use and test.
+- Installed the system in the NTNU gymnasium for coaches to use and test.
+### A Study on the Image Stitching Technology
+- Introduced a Poisson‑based smoothing method to seamlessly integrate images with severe chromatic aberration.
+- Applied conformal reshaping to the stitching process to refine results and ensure image data integrity.
+- Enhanced the stitching accuracy of the SIFT algorithm with mismatch detection.
+- Achieved an image stitching process that is 0.23 times faster than Photoshop.
+### A Small Object Detection Framework for Unmanned Aerial Vehicles Images
+- Proposed a Small Object Augmentation (SOA) algorithm to improve the detection model’s ability to recognize small objects.
+- Achieved a 30% improvement in small object recognition compared to models without the SOA algorithm.
+### An AI Referee of Badminton Matches
+- Developed a pipeline for analyzing single‑camera perspective broadcasts of badminton matches.

+## Honors & Awards
+Most Popular Award,           2023 Taiwan Society for Industrial and Applied Mathematics, NTNU Excellent Presentation Award, The 13th Japan‑Taiwan Joint Workshop in Applied Mathematics, NTU Honorable Mention Award,      AI CUP 2022 Fall Crop Image Recognition Competition, NCKU Honorable Mention Award,      AI CUP 2022 Fall UAV Object Detection Competition, NCTU Excellent Poster Paper Award, 2022 Taiwan Society for Industrial and Applied Mathematics, NCTU Honorable Mention Award,      AI CUP 2022 Spring STAS Object Detection Competition, NCTU Excellent Presentation Award, The 12th Japan‑Taiwan Joint Workshop in Applied Mathematics, NTU

+## Presentation